olvaffe/olv-notes/linux/scripts/kconfig/config.md

       - select `Virtual ethernet pair device` if container
       - select `Virtio network driver` if guest, depending on `VIRTIO_PCI`
     - select `Ethernet driver support` if needed
-      - deselect all but the desired drivers, such as
+      - deselect all but the needed drivers, such as
       - select `Broadcom devices` if rpi
         - select `Broadcom GENET internal MAC support`
       - select `Intel devices` if intel